WestPeakResearch/WestPeakWebsite/src/content/Team/Joshua-Grewal/index.md

 ---
 type: "team"
 name: "Joshua Grewal"
-degree: "Bachelor of Commerce - General | Year 2"
+degree: "Bachelor of Commerce - Finance | Year 3"
-position: "Senior Analyst"
+position: "Director"
-management: "False"
+management: "True"
 research: ["SKX_Joshua_Grewal.pdf", "OPAD_REGL_M&A.pdf", "REGL_Primer_2022.pdf"]
 headshot: joshua.jpg

 ---

-Joshua is a second-year student at the Sauder School of Business.
-He is passionate about finance and joined WestPeak to further his understanding of the capital markets and build long-lasting relationships.
+Joshua is a third-year student specializing in Finance at the Sauder School of Business.
+This past summer, Joshua completed an internship with BCI’s ESG Investment Strategy and Risk team in Victoria.

-Outside of WestPeak, Joshua loves to play sports, spend time with friends and family and cheer for his favourite Formula 1 team!
+Outside of school and work, Joshua loves to play sports, spend time with friends and family and cheer for his favourite Formula 1 team.